-Trump, Clinton aides clash over 2016 campaign
+Insults fly when Trump, Clinton aides meet

 "This is the problem with the media.
 You guys took everything Donald Trump said so literally," Lewandowski said.
 "The American people didn't.
 They understood it.
 They understood sometimes when you have a conversation with people, whether it's around the dinner table or at a bar, you're going to say things and sometimes you don't have all the facts to back it up."

-Several Clinton advisers also argued that there was unfair "double standard" for Clinton within the press that was driven partly by her gender.
-Mook noted that the press often focused on how she delivered her message in a way that they would not have scrutinized a male candidate.
+Several Clinton advisers also argued that there was an unfair "double standard" for Clinton within the press that was driven partly by her gender.
+Mook noted that the press often focused on how she delivered her message in a way that they would not have been scrutinized in a male candidate.

 "She's been an uncomfortable presence for a long time" by breaking gender barriers, Palmieri said.